-- B1.1 Support and encourage a diverse and competitive mix of business and industry. - B1.2 Promotion of Lismore city centre through the Lismore Business Promotion Program revitalisation program. - B1.3 Proposed continuation of additional Special Business Rate Variation Levy to support promotion of the CBD and other business centres.
+- B1.1 Support and encourage a diverse and competitive mix of business and industry. - B1.2 Promote Lismore city centre through the Lismore Business Promotion Program.

-- · Relative level of socio-economic disadvantage. - · Gross Regional Product and population figures. - · Community satisfaction with Council's City Centre Management Program. - Community satisfaction with the provision of business facilitation including encouraging new small business and investment.
+- Relative level of socio-economic disadvantage. - Gross Regional Product and population figures. - Community satisfaction with Council's City Centre Management Program. - Community satisfaction with the provision of business facilitation including encouraging new small business and investment.

-Our city, villages and riverbank precincts are vibrant and provide B2 diverse activity that strengthens our social connections.
+B2 Our city, villages and riverbank precincts are vibrant and provide diverse activity that strengthens our social connections.

-- B2.1 Facilitate ongoing growth opportunities and improvements within the Lismore CBD.. - B2.2 Use placemaking to enhance, activate and manage the CBD, Quadrangle and riverbank precincts. - B2.3 Facilitate unique events that celebrate our diversity. - B2.4 Provide socially inclusive, vital and welcoming services that support the education, social and recreational needs of the communty.
+- B2.1 Facilitate ongoing growth opportunities and improvements within the Lismore CBD. - B2.2 Use placemaking to enhance, activate and manage the CBD, Quadrangle and riverbank precincts. - B2.3 Facilitate unique events that celebrate our diversity. - B2.4 Provide socially inclusive, vital and welcoming services that support the education, social and recreational needs of the communty.

-- Community satisfaction with access to public spaces in the urban area and villages. - · Community satisfaction with appearance of public spaces in the urban area and villages. - Community satisfaction with festivals and events. - · Community satisfaction with libraries and information.
+- · Community satisfaction with access to public spaces in the urban area and villages. - · Community satisfaction with appearance of public spaces in the urban area and villages. - Community satisfaction with festivals and events. - · Community satisfaction with libraries and information.

-B3 Our community has a diverse and thriving arts and cultural life.
+$\mathsf{B3}$ Our community has a diverse and thriving arts and cultural life.